bitnami/charts/bitnami/mysql/README.md

 > **Tip**: You can use the default [values.yaml](values.yaml)

+## Initialize a fresh instance

+The [Bitnami MySQL](https://github.com/bitnami/bitnami-docker-mysql) image allows you to use your custom scripts to initialize a fresh instance.
+In order to execute the scripts, they must be located inside the chart folder `files/docker-entrypoint-initdb.d` so they can be consumed as a ConfigMap.

+The allowed extensions are `.sh`, `.sql` and `.sql.gz`.

 ## Persistence

 The [Bitnami MySQL](https://github.com/bitnami/bitnami-docker-mysql) image stores the MySQL data and configurations at the `/bitnami/mysql` path of the container.